-- A. Warranty of LED Fixtures: UGA will seek written assurances from the manufacturer that the product will perform as claimed in terms of life. - i.
+- i.
 Provide a written five-year on-site replacement of material, fixture finish, and workmanship.
 On-site replacement includes transportation, removal, and installation of new products.
-Finish warranty must include warranty against failure or substantial deterioration such as blistering, cracking, peeling, chalking, or fading.

-- ii.
-Provide a written five year replacement material warranty for defective or non-starting LED source assemblies. - iii.
+Finish warranty must include warranty against failure or substantial deterioration such as blistering, cracking, peeling, chalking, or fading. - ii.
+Provide a written five-year replacement material warranty for defective or non-starting LED source assemblies. - iii.
 Provide a written five-year replacement material warranty on all power supply units (PSUs), which are the LED drivers. - iv.
 Provide a written five-year replacement warranty for luminaires producing inadequately-maintained illuminance levels at end of warranty period, as prorated from levels expected at end of useful life.
 For example, a luminaire expected to produce 70% of initial lumens at 100,000 hours would be expected to last over 11 years (continuous operation), so levels would be expected to be at 87% of initial at end of five-year warranty period.
 Warranty must cover all light sources (LED package, LED array, or LED module) including, but not limited to the LED die, encapsulate, and phosphor.
 If the expected useful life of the luminaire system is not maintained, the manufacturer must replace the light source(s) or luminaire(s) as needed at no cost to the Owner. - v.
-Owner may request an optional ten year replacement warranty for inadequately-maintained illuminance levels, finish of luminaire, power-supply unit (PSU), or defective LED source assemblies.
+Owner may request an optional ten-year replacement warranty for inadequately-maintained illuminance levels, finish of luminaire, power-supply unit (PSU), or defective LED source assemblies.
 The terms of the extended warranty will be negotiated by the Owner and the luminaire manufacturer for an additional cost.

-Philips 'EvoGrid' 2'x2' LED Troffer
+Signify Day-Brite 'EvoGrid' 2'x2' LED Troffer

-reliable and efficient Philips LED platform boards and dimmable driver enabling market leading performance in its category.
+Day-Brite / CFI EvoGrid recessed utilizes highly reliable and efficient Philips LED platform boards and dimmable driver enabling market leading performance in its category.
 Its soft opal diffuser with large luminous area minimizes apparent brightness compared to other basket luminaires and provides general lighting perfect for a wide variety of applications.